mjc812/Easy-Linux-Format/cheatSheet.md

 # ELF Cheat Sheet

 A reference sheet for new users to ELF.
+For a better viewing experience: https://common-pyroraptor-456.notion.site/ELF-Cheat-Sheet-5499fa84b8b5460e991a75b3d6f95dfc

 # Object Types